-If this is the first time that you have run the TSM client, OS X may prompt you to allow "dsmagent" to accept incoming connections.
+If this is the first time that you have run the HFS backup client, OS X may prompt you to allow "dsmagent" to accept incoming connections.
 Click the

-The following window will appear.
+A window similar to the following will appear.
 Click on the blue Backup link:

 [Incremental (complete)](which should not be changed):

 Please do NOT select the tick box next to your nodename.
 This will cause TSM to try to back up all your drives, including ones mapped/shared from other machines.